Boris1979509/chat-client/README.md

-# Chat app frontend part
+# The client part of the application